malagebidi/cnbeta/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-cnBeta is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
+cnBeta is a wordpress theme based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

 == Description ==